 - Go to Appearance > Widgets.

 - To remove the widgets, drag the widget from the widget area panel back to the Available Widgets panel.
-If you want to keep the widget setting for future use, drag it to the Inactive Widgets instead of the Available Widgets panel -it will save your widget settings.
-To retrieve the widget, drag the widget from Inactive Widgets panel instead of the Available Widgets panel.
+If you want to keep the widget setting for future use, drag it to the Inactive Widgets instead of the Available Widgets panel - this will save your widget settings.
+To retrieve the widget, drag the widget from the Inactive Widgets panel instead of the Available Widgets panel.

 B) To add widgets using Customize with live preview:

 - Choose the widget area where you want to add/remove the widget.